xrdocs/ncs5500/_tutorials/NCS-5500-interface-and-qos-1d-scale.md

 ## Introduction

-This tutorial will discuss some single dimensional scale of the NCS-5500 series.
+This tutorial will discuss single dimensional interface and QoS scale of the NCS-5500 series.

 The first section will introduce the basic L2 and L3 physical/bundle/main/subinterface scale, without enabling QoS.

-The next section will discuss the impact of HQOS mode on bundle interface scale, still without enabling QoS.
-HQOS mode is required if you require Egress QoS on subinterfaces.
+The next section will discuss the impact of HQOS mode on bundle interface scale.
+HQOS mode is required if you need to enable Egress QoS on subinterfaces.

-Then we will discuss
+Then we will discuss the impact of enabling QoS on interface scale, with respect to both ingress and egress.

 <style>